-- Grade point requirement: A 3.0 (B average) overall grade point average or better is required.
+- Grade point requirement: A 3.0 (B average) overall grade-point average or above is required.

-- Time limit requirement: The certificate must be completed within 2 years.
+- Time limit requirement: The certificate must be completed within two years.

 - Transfer credit policy: The program director/advisor may approve up to 4 graduate credits that have not been applied to a previous graduate degree to be transferred to the graduate certificate.
 The course(s) must be relevant to the graduate certificate.
-Credits must have been earned in the last 3 years with a grade point average of 3.0 or better.
+Credits must have been earned in the last three years with a grade of 3.0 or above.

 - Transfer to Degree Program Policy: Students can transfer as many credits as meet program requirements to a Master of Public Health (MPH) degree program from the Public Health Graduate Certificate.
 Students wishing to transfer to a degree program may apply to do so via the online change of concentration petition after completion of three or more courses and a cumulative GPA of 3.0 or above.
 A grade of B or above is required for a course to be eligible for transfer.
 Students interested in applying to an MPH degree program should meet with departmental advisors regarding program-specific admission requirements.
 Transfer credits must have been completed within the past three years.